BellaTatts/Digital-writing-folio/Week 7.md

 Assessment 1 Feedback

-I receieved good feedback for this assignment,
+I received good feedback for this assignment, visuals were good and relevant, the feedback I did receive was to word some things better and to include a slide which directly links the case study to your practice.